 Security should be treated as a fabric for your network and business, which takes a platform approach.
 It can take threat intelligence gathered through Big Data analytics.
-After which it can automatically alert all inter-connected devices and with updated prevention.
+After which it can automatically alert all inter-connected devices with updated prevention.

 Future of AI in CyberSecurity

 As Enterprises are increasingly being entrusted with private data, the implications of leaks are potentially huge and wide-ranging.
 It is not just the individuals but big corporates in large numbers worldwide that are at risk.
-With correct guidance, direction and strategy business can lead to over come.
+With correct guidance, direction and strategy business can lead to overcoming.
 AI machine learning has established what familiar patterns look like and can recognize normal traffic.

 Machine learning is both cool and valuable, but to apply it effectively requires that we disregard the former in order to be rigorous about the latter.
-In this session we take a hard look at the qualities that make machine learning fit for purpose for problems in cyber security in order to lay out a global roadmap of how machine learning can help.
+In this session, we take a hard look at the qualities that make machine learning fit for purpose for problems in cybersecurity in order to lay out a global roadmap of how machine learning can help.

 Perhaps the most relevant answer is employing Artificial Intelligence.
-I have not used deploy AI as employ is more relevant here for this work in a reward model.
+I have not used to deploy AI as employ is more relevant here for this work in a reward model.

-If we don’t harness the power of artificial intelligence into cybersecurity then, hackers will eventually do this.
-Its been known and said by many scientists who have got success in harnessing the power of artificial intelligence to create a program that, combined with existing tools, figured more than a quarter of the passwords from a set of more than 43 million profiles (One of the biggest social media platform).
+If we don’t harness the power of artificial intelligence in cybersecurity then, hackers will eventually do this.
+It’s been known and said by many scientists who have got success in harnessing the power of artificial intelligence to create a program that, combined with existing tools, figured more than a quarter of the passwords from a set of more than 43 million profiles (One of the biggest social media platform).

-In info-security industry that comes first with leadership roles with best-developed products and excellent professional services, this will be known as the winner.
+In the info-security industry that comes first with leadership roles with best-developed products and excellent professional services, this will be known as the winner.
 Yet the researchers say the technology may also be used to beat baddies at their own game.

 The future of IoT spells blockchain and AI – the reality of blockchain today mainly spells cryptocurrency and hype.
-As on date we have 3 major challenges to our privacy and those are technology evolution, burgeoning security establishments (Face recognition) and no stop higher revenue motivations.
+As of date, we have 3 major challenges to our privacy and those are technological evolution, burgeoning security establishments (Face recognition), and no stop higher revenue motivations.
 The importance of a contextual view of threats that also incorporates visibility and data points from networks, endpoints, and human threat researchers to derive the most accurate cyber risk assessment.

 ======================= About the Author ===========================